omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 # Programming Languages

-CPUs come in various kinds, architectures, brands, etc. The instructions a CPU support are not necessarily the same across other CPUs.
-This already gives you a hint on something important: when you compile code, it has to be compiled *for a given CPU instruction set*.
+CPUs come in various kinds and architectures (for example because of their brands).
+The instructions a given CPU support are thus not necessarily the same than other CPUs.
+This means that when you compile code into an executable, it has to be compiled *for a given CPU instruction set*.

-Language such as C or C++ compile directly into machine code (CPU instructions), which means they run very fast, but it also means you have to write **one compiler per CPU architecture**.
+Languages such as C or C++ compile directly into machine code (CPU instructions), which means they run very fast, but it also means you have to write **one compiler per CPU architecture to target**.

 Other languages, like Java, are based on virtual machines.
 For Java it's the **Java Virtual Machine**, or JVM.
-This means that code in Java does not compile into CPU instructions, but **VM instructions** (here, the JVM)!
-It is then the job of the JVM (which is just a piece of software) to execute the code.
-This means it's slower to execute since we've introduced a sort of middle-man between the code and the CPU, which is the VM.
+This means that code written in Java does not compile into CPU instructions directly, but instead it compiles into **VM instructions** (here, the JVM)!
+It is then the job of the JVM (which is just another piece of software) to read and execute the instructions.
+This means it is slower to execute since we've introduced a "middle-man" between the code and the CPU, which is the VM.
 In other words, the code runs on the JVM, which runs on the CPU.

 In return, the advantages of this approach are multiple:

-- Any system that has the VM can run your code (so you don't have to write a compiler for each system)
+- Any system that has the VM can run your code (so you don't have to write a compiler for each CPU architecture)
-- Anyone can create a new progamming language syntax and compile their code to your VM's instruction set (e.g. Scala, Kotlin, etc run on the JVM)
+- Anyone can create a new progamming language syntax and compile their code into your VM's instruction set (e.g. Scala, Kotlin, and more, run on the JVM)
 - Easier to maintain, extend, and debug

 # Virtual Machine